Isicson/Connexion-Macro-Homosaurus/README.md

 Read a .txt file to see the macro code.
 This is many smaller macros bundled together due to limitations for the size and complexity of Connexion macros.

 Known issues:  Diacritics have been a challenge to include and have them properly print to Connexion.
-I was able to get most diacritics printing correctly, but any word that uses a long dash over the letter "a" will not have a diacritic applied.
+I was able to get most diacritics printing correctly to the bibliographic records, but any word that uses a long dash over the letter "a" will display a diacrtic in the dropdown menus.
 For example, the word Māori.

 -----------------------------------------------------
+Revised for Homosaurus version 3.5 -- 02/2024

 Revised for Homosaurus version 3.4 -- 08/2023

 Revised for Homosaurus version 3.3 -- 02/2023